When Motorhead Kissed the Majors Goodbye on ‘Bastards’

-With the Nov.
-29, 1993, release of Bastards, Motorhead found themselves at a crossroads of sorts.
-Having been in the game for nearly 20 years at that point, Lemmy Kilmister and band were dealing with a new drummer, a new record label and a new sense of urgency -- all of which added up to one of the band's finest offerings.
+Motorhead found themselves at a crossroads of sorts with the Nov.
+29, 1993 release of Bastards.
+Having been in the game for nearly 20 years at that point, Lemmy Kilmister and band were dealing with a new drummer, a new record label and a new sense of urgency – all of which added up to one of the band's finest offerings.

 The lineup had shifted significantly after longtime drummer Phil Taylor was ousted.
 Following the recording of the March or Die album, and after several warnings, Taylor was dismissed from Motorhead.
 The breaking point reportedly was due to his failure to learn the drum part for the song "I Ain’t No Nice Guy."
 In his autobiography, White Life Fever, Lemmy simply said Taylor needed to “get his act together."